trufanov-nok/minidjvu-mod/README.md

 Besides DjVu, minidjvu-mod understands PBM, Windows BMP and TIFF (through libtiff).

-For a quick start, see tifftodjvu.html.
-That javascripted page shows samples of encoding TIFFs to DjVu.
+minidjvu-mod is a fork of minidjvu project made by Ilya Mezhirov and Alexey Kryukov.

-minidjvu-mod is derived from DjVuLibre, the primary DjVu support library.
+minidjvu is derived from DjVuLibre, the primary DjVu support library.
 DjVuLibre may be found at
     http://djvulibre.djvuzone.org

 Enjoy!

-Ilya Mezhirov